victorcolombet/awng-tutorial-victor-colombet/README.md

 ## How to use this project

 1. Fork and then clone this project (see https://docs.github.com/en/get-started/quickstart/fork-a-repo)
+2. Add your teachers as members of the project:
+   1. Go to Settings / Collaborators
+   2. Use Add Collaborator for each teacher (type its GitHub identifier)
-2. In your local project directory, create a virtual environment and install Django (see next section)
+4. In your local project directory, create a virtual environment and install Django (see next section)
-3. Launch VS Code and open the local directory
+5. Launch VS Code and open the local directory

 ## Install Django in a virtual environment